 Key Sections and Language

-Do Your Bylaws Speak to These Situations?
+Do Your Bylaws Address These Common Situations?

-Your bylaws specify term limits, but the only person willing to be treasurer is the member who has been holding the office.
+Your bylaws specify term limits, but the only person willing to be treasurer is the member who has been holding the office

 Clearly document the reason and result of this appointment in your meeting minutes, especially if the board votes to appoint the same person to continue as treasurer.
 The risk here is that the term limits lose their intended effect, so make it clear that this is an exceptional situation.

-The executive board decides to stop meeting as a group.
+The executive board decides to stop meeting as a group

 There should be a bylaw that stipulates the frequency of executive board meetings.
 If not, then there’s no obligation for your board to meet on its own.
 Sample language: “The executive board shall meet monthly in all months except July.”

-Two members are interested in running for the same office.
+Two members are interested in running for the same office

 Your bylaws should stipulate a procedure for nominations and elections.
 To keep it simple, they might specify “A nominating committee consisting of one sitting officer and two members at large should be established by the president for the purpose of securing one candidate for each office.
 If more than one candidate is interested, a majority vote of the general membership shall decide the winner.”

-Your fundraising was under budget this year.
-How do you make cuts?
+Your fundraising was under budget this year; how do you make cuts?

 Refer to your mission statement to evaluate your priorities.
 Look for guidelines in your bylaws for approving changes to your budget.
 If your bylaws are silent, then the executive board should decide which line items to trim.

-The vice president never shows up at any PTO meetings or functions.
+The vice president never shows up at any PTO meetings or functions

 Bylaws should include an article that lists the responsibilities of each officer and another that specifies under what circumstances an officer can be removed from office.
-Typical language: “An officer can be removed from office by a two-thirds vote of the executive board for failure to perform the duties of his/her office.”
+Typical language: “An officer can be removed from office by a two-thirds vote of the executive board for failure to perform the duties of their office.”

-Three people want to share the role of secretary.
+Three people want to share the role of secretary